How Phishing Works: Behind the Scenes of Recent Cybercriminal Tactics

 Real or ph-ake: Recent phishing campaign examples

-SpyCloud has investigated cases where phishing campaigns impersonate social media, telecommunications, and information technology providers.
-Here are a few examples of recent phishing campaigns.
+SpyCloud has investigated phishing campaigns throughout 2024 and early 2025 that impersonate social media, telecommunications, and information technology providers.
+Here are a few examples.

 Social Media